ARM-software/vscode-cmsis-csolution/README.md

 This extension is a preview.
 Known limitations include:

+- The Software Components view does not take clayer files into account.
+This means some validations may be incorrect.
-- No support for cdefaults.yml and clayer.yml files, for example target and build types from the cdefaults file do not appear in the **CONTEXT** view.
+- No support for cdefaults.yml.
+The Software Components view and validation will not use the compiler set in the cdefaults file.
+- Packs specified in cproject or clayer files are not supported by the pack installation flow or Software Components view.